DenTelezhkin/DTTableViewManager/README.md

 * Register mapping between data model class and cell class.
 * Populate data storage with data models

 Okay, enough talking, let's dive into code.

-Simplest way for view controller is to subclass `DTTableViewController`, set it's tableView property, delegate, datasource and off you go!
+Start with subclassing `DTTableViewController`, and setting it's `tableView` property with your UITableView.

 ## Mapping